keona1995/CleanDataProject/README.md

     y_test.txt

-One file fromm the original data source was modified:
+One file from the original data source was modified:

     features2.txt,	modification of features.txt